Skip to main content

 Create Pie Chart

-Once all settings are complete, click the Create button to add the Pie Chart widget to the dashboard.
+Once all configurations are complete, click the Create button to add the Pie Chart to the dashboard.

 New Pie Chart